m4ce/puppet-docker/README.md

 Docker image tag, defaults to name

 ##### `ensure` (optional)
 Whether the resource is present or not.
-Valid values are 'present', 'absent'.
-Defaults to 'present'.
+Valid values are `present`, `absent`.
+Defaults to `present`.

 ##### `force`
 Force image removal.
-Must be a Boolean, default is false.
+Must be a Boolean, defaults to `false`.

 #### docker_container
 `docker_container` manages Docker containers